 The Dagger of Time is a powerful weapon, capable of allowing its wielder to harness the power of the Sands of Time, and manipulate time itself.
 If the wielder steps into a large concentration of the Sands of Time, the Dagger of Time will allow them a brief look into the future.
 The Dagger of Time also is capable of making its wielder immortal.
 If the wielder uses the weapon to harness the power of the Sands of Time, then impales themselves with the blade, it will embed the Sands of Time into that wielder, making them immortal.
 The Dagger of Time is also the "key" which opens the lock on the Hourglass of Time.

-Prince of Persia: The Two Thrones, who expressed his feelings over finding it there.
+The Dagger of Time was created on the Island of Time for unknown purposes, as indicated by the Vizier in Prince of Persia: The Two Thrones, who expressed his feelings over finding it there.
 It was stolen from the Island of Time before the events of Prince of Persia: The Sands of Time by the Maharajah of India, along with the Hourglass of Time, which contain the Sands of Time.
 The Prince uses the Dagger of Time to release the Sands of Time during the events of the game.
 This brings about a plague of sorts; only carriers of the artifacts of time avoid mutation, and the resulting monsters can also only be killed by the artifacts of time.
 At the end of Prince of Persia: The Sands of Time, the Prince uses the Dagger of Time to lock the Sands of Time back into the Hourglass of Time, reversing the events of the game.
 He then gives the Dagger of Time to the Maharajah's daughter, telling her to lock it in the Maharajah's treasure vaults.

 It is revealed in the Prince of Persia: The Two Thrones that the Vizier is alive again, due to the Prince's manipulation of the time line.
 Upon searching the Island of Time, the Vizier finds the Dagger of Time again.
 He kills the Maharajah of India, and uses his army to invade Babylon, the place where the Empress of Time will soon arrive.
 He uses it to kill Kaileena, releasing the Sands of Time once again, but then impales himself, which makes him immortal.
 During this transformation, the Prince retrieves the Dagger of Time once again.
 At the end of the game, the Prince uses the Dagger of Time to kill the Vizier.
 The freed Sands of Time form a physical manifestation of the spirit of Kaileena, who takes the Dagger of Time from the Prince, and destroys it, along with the Sands of Time.

-1. salam. nice post. please visit to my site
+salam. nice post. please visit to my site

-you have a great site
+ReplyDeleteyou have a great site

 have a nice weekend